-Should you take medication for diabetes, high cholesterol, or high or low blood pressure, you can still qualify in most cases.
+If you take medication for diabetes, high cholesterol, or high or low blood pressure, you can still qualify in most cases.
 If your cholesterol or hypertension is well controlled, there is a still a reasonable possibility to qualify for the preferred rate classes, which are similar to the rates given in the table above.

 With regards to diabetes, providing it’s well controlled and there are no additional medical issues, standard rates are easily obtained.
-Preferred rates are also obtainable providing the diagnosis is recent with a low a1c, and you are not above the age of 55.
+Preferred (best) rates are also obtainable providing the diagnosis is recent with a low a1c, and you are not above the age of 55.

+Consider a 20 year term, $2 million policy for $847 monthly premium.
 There can be no argument that if you can afford the $847 monthly premium, this would make for an excellent investment.

 Taking the scenario that you are 60 years of age and you invested in the $2 million 20 year term policy, and you lived for a further 10 years, your investment into the policy over that 10 year period would be just over $101,000.
 This equates to an internal rate of return at 63% per annum!